 Document Organization and Record-Keeping

-- Plan documents: Keep current copies of your plan document, summary plan description, and all amendments in easily accessible formats
+- Plan documents: Current plan document, summary plan description, and amendments

-- Financial records: Maintain monthly trust statements, investment performance reports, and detailed fee disclosures
+- Financial records: Monthly trust statements, investment reports, and fee disclosures

-- Participant records: Track enrollment forms, beneficiary designations, and any distribution requests with supporting documentation
+- Participant records: Enrollment forms, beneficiary designations, and distribution requests

 Establish systematic processes for monitoring contribution timing and accuracy:

-- Monitor payroll deduction timing to make sure deposits occur within the required 15-business-day window
+- Monitor payroll deduction timing to ensure deposits occur within the required 15-business-day window

 - Document any delays and corrective actions taken